Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.getLocalAbilityEstimates()

 Returns an array of local ability estimate objects associated with the selected learner and the current app.
-Local abilities are mapped to local dimensions that represent app specific dimensions that map to dimensions specified in Kidaptive's early learning framework.
+A local ability represents a learner's proficiency in a dimension in a specific game context.

 ```javascript
 var localAbilities = KidaptiveSdk.learnerManager.getLocalAbilityEstimates();